isaacmorneau/vim-simple-sessions/README.md

 - auto alias will create the commands Srm, Sld, Smk, and Sss for removing, loading, making, and saving sessions respectively
 - dir is the folder to store all the sessions in
 - file is how to identify this folder as unique compared to other sessions
+- open the session even if arguments are specified

 # ease of use